A Walk on the Retrograde Side (WRS) project. II. Chemistry to disentangle in situ and accreted components in Thamnos: Discussion and conclusion

-To conclude, the results of this study emphasize once again the complex and heterogeneous nature of stellar Halo substructures and the essential role of chemical abundances in disentangling their origins.
-While dynamics offers a strong starting point, it is only adding independent analysis, like high-resolution spectroscopy, that the nature of these systems can be robustly assessed.
-The forthcoming \textit{Gaia} DR4, combined with next-generation spectroscopic surveys, such as 4MOST \citep{deJong2019} and WEAVE \citep{dalton2020}, will be pivotal in extending such analyses to more distant and fainter stars.
-These efforts will dramatically improve our ability to resolve the evolutionary history of the MW by enabling a more complete and detailed chemodynamical mapping of its accreted and in situ Halo components.
+To conclude, the results of this study emphasise once again the complex and heterogeneous nature of stellar substructures in the MW halo and the essential role of chemical abundances in disentangling their origins.
+While dynamics offers a strong starting point, it is only by adding independent analysis, such as high-resolution spectroscopy, that the nature of these systems can be robustly assessed.
+The forthcoming \textit{Gaia} DR4, combined with next-generation spectroscopic surveys such as 4MOST \citep{deJong2019} and WEAVE \citep{dalton2020}, will be pivotal in extending such analyses to more distant and fainter stars.
+These efforts will dramatically improve our ability to resolve the evolutionary history of the MW by enabling a more complete and detailed chemodynamical mapping of its accreted and in situ components.